64Notes/64notes.com/_posts/2013-04-26-end-of-web-mutiny.markdown

 type: post
 ---

+**Note:** In recent development, Web Mutiny has not ended (technically).
+The legal entity lives on with only Aditya (my co-founder) from the original team.

+---

 Opinions expressed here are no way neutral.
 These are biased from my personal experience and perspective.
 Everyone will have their own version.

 > **Symbiosis** A mutually beneficial relationship between different people or groups.